 Hospital tracking system

 Digital bed management systems being trialled in NHS hospitals to improve patient flow are showing early signs of success.
 Innovations such as patient tracking and real-time location of equipment and staff to help make hospital stays more efficient are being tested at 10 sites.
-Bernard Quinn, Director of Improvement Programmes for NHS Improvement, is leading the project and is particularly…
+Project leader Bernard Quinn is particularly optimistic about technology that monitors bed availability and patient flow.

 With the proof-of-concept under way, four further pilot projects are being established at the hospital.
 One involves tracking the whereabouts of wheelchairs, others are on the geriatric and gynaecology wards to keep track of beds, infusion pumps and blood pressure measurement devices, while a further project is in a ‘smart operation theatre’.

 ‘There, we are going to connect occupancy sensors to the network, to see if we can save money on occupancy of operation rooms,’ van Doorn explained.
 ‘If nobody is detected, the lights and ventilation should not be on.
 We’re going to use sensor data combined with the operation schedule, to see if we can make it more efficient.’